absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 overwhelmable.
 If data comes in too fast to process, and it keeps coming in faster than we can process, we might instead say that the ```front``` will move with the ```back``` if they become equal, thus letting the older data be overwritten.
-Other options could be to have whatever is trying to submit an element, wait until a spot opens up in the queue or the element could be "added", but not actually added to the queue.
+Other options could be to have whatever is trying to submit an element, wait until a spot opens up in the queue or the element could be "added", but not actually added to the queue, essentially dropping the given element into the void.
 You'd of course like to be certain of how your queue type would handle being full.
 It's a central property and you should make sure if you are constructing systems with lots of data that you use a queue with the right behavior for your system.

 <figure markdown>
 ![Image](../figures/queue_dequeue.png){ width="500" }